rails/rails/guides/source/testing.md

 The beauty of system testing is that it is similar to integration testing in that it tests the user's interaction with your controller, model, and view, but system testing is much more robust and actually tests your application as if a real user were using it.
-Going forward you can test anything that the user themselves would do in your application such as commenting, deleting articles, publishing draft articles, etc.
+Going forward, you can test anything that the user themselves would do in your application such as commenting, deleting articles, publishing draft articles, etc.